-In particular, the following two articles help define learning analytics and the best-practice processes for getting started.
+In particular, the following two articles help define this term and the best-practice processes for getting started.

 - Learning Analytics: A Practical Pathway to Success by Sharon Vipond, A.D.
 Detrick (While this is only an online summary, you can read the full article with an eLearning Guild membership.)

-In What Is Learning Analytics, John defines learning analytics as:
+In What Is Learning Analytics, John defines it as:

 the science and art of gathering, processing, interpreting and reporting data related to the efficiency, effectiveness and business impact of development programs designed to improve individual and organizational performance and inform stakeholders

-And in this blog series, we've defined learning analytics as:
+And in this blog series, we've defined it as:

 the measurement, collection, analysis, and reporting of data about learners, learning experiences, and learning programs, for purposes of understanding and optimizing learning and its impact on an organization’s performance